LithoCoders/dailycpp/EffectiveModernC++/Chapter4/Item19_shared_ptr.md

 * a raw pointer to reference count (but actually later we see it is a block of memory, called *control block*)

 2. `shared_ptr`s are more flexible with custom deleter, compared to `unique_ptr`s.
-This is because share pointers need defining custom deleter as input of cosntructor while unique pointers need to define custom deleter in template parameter.
+This is because share pointers need defining custom deleter as input of constructor while unique pointers need to define custom deleter in template parameter.

 ```c++
 #include <memory>